jhaws1982/zRPC/README.md

   - Easy way to publish generic events as passed in
   - Easy way to subscribe to generic events and receive callback when received (how to include generic data?)
 - PlantUML class diagrams

+## BUGS
+- Determine how to return errors; zRPCError is fine, but how to get either error or value out in single 'as' call?